lewagon/data-setup/macOS.md

 ## Alumni
+:warning: If you have received an email from Le Wagon inviting you to sign up on Kitt (our learning platform), you can safely skip this step.
+Instead, please follow the instructions in the email you received if you haven't done so already.
+If you are unsure about what to do, you can follow [this link](https://kitt.lewagon.com/).
+If you are already logged in, you can safely skip this section.
+If you are not logged in, click on `Enter Kitt as a Student`.
+If you manage to login, you can safely skip this step.
+Otherwise ask a teacher whether you should have received an email or follow the instructions below.

 Register as a Wagon alumni by going to [kitt.lewagon.com/onboarding](http://kitt.lewagon.com/onboarding).
 Select your batch, sign in with GitHub and enter all your information.